MarcMouries/Telework-Case-Management-Lab/docs/Part_3_Automate_Work/Part_3.2_Test_the_Workflow.md

 Let's go back to the ServiceNow admin page

-1. In the banner frame, click your profile photo in the top right to open the user menu.
+1. In the banner frame, click the profile photo in the top right to open the user menu.

 2. Select  **Impersonate User**.